algorithm-archivists/algorithm-archive/chapters/principles_of_code/building_blocks.md

 Syntactically, they are a little different, but the content is identical.
 ### Recursion

-Simply put, recursion is the process of putting a function inside a function.
+Simply put, recursion is the process of putting a function inside itself.
 Now, I know what you are thinking, "Why does this deserve a special name?"
 That is a very good question and one I have never been able to understand.
 That said, it is an incredibly good trick to have up your sleeve to speed up certain computations.

 ### Classes and Structs